vip-aerospace/artemis-cosmos-rpi-fsw/README.md

 Clone Artemis-RPi-Flight-Software into:
 `~/cosmos/source/projects/Artemis-RPi-Flight-Software`

+For documentation and tutorials, visit our [project website](https://sites.google.com/hawaii.edu/artemiscubesatkit).

 Current Functionality of the software:
-* Takes Photo

-TODO:
-* File Transfer
-* ADCS
+* Receives CameraCapture command from Teensy, takes photograph, and stores it to the SD card.